vlopezj/coq-course/README.md

 should also be able to use induction to prove properties about the natural numbers, or any other inductively defined set.

-## Topics
+## Course plan

+1. The Coq IDE
+2. Coq as a functionl programming language
+3. Inductive reasoning about functional programs
+4. `Prop` vs. `Type`.
+Proofs in `Prop`.
+5. The SSReflect approach.
+6. Tactics and relations for reasoning about imperative programs.
+7. The LTac tactic language.
+9. Generic programing
+10. Data and Codata.
+11. A proof of normalization on the simply-typed lambda calculus using logical relations.

+See the **[course plan][plan]** for more details.

+[plan]: plan.md

+### Additional topics

 A list of possible topics to cover.
 Eventually we will have concrete dates, links to reference material and exercises.

-+ Coq fundamentals
-  - Inductive types
-  - Logical relations
-  - …
-+ …
-+ SSReflect

-See the **[course plan][plan]** for more details.

-[plan]: plan.md
+- Classical results in arithmetic.

+Suggestions are welcome.

 ## Reference material